 A closely related concept is \textit{aversion}, which is in a sense the opposite of desire.
-However, from a mathematical viewpoint, aversion is very similar to desire: The agent wants to \textit{avoid} a certain state (or states) and wants to be in some other state.
-For example, the agent wants to be in a state in which some unpleasant object is not present.
+However, from a mathematical viewpoint, aversion is very similar to desire: The agent wants to \textit{avoid} a certain state (or states) and wants to be in some other state.\footnote{A linguistic confusion is created in English and many other languages in which it is commonplace to say ``I don't want X'', where X might be drilling noise in your office, or flies in your bedroom.
+What this actually means is that you want those things to be \textit{absent}: It does \textit{not} simply mean that you merely \textit{refrain} from wanting that noise of the flies.
+You want ``not X'', the opposite or absence of X, which is in fact the meaning of aversion.} For example, the agent wants to be in a state in which some unpleasant object is not present.
 Thus, it is really a case of wanting and desire, just framed in a more negative way.
-I do not use the term aversion very much in this book since it is mathematically contained in the concept of desire.
-Whenever I use the word ``desire'', aversion is understood to be included.\footnote{A linguistic confusion is created in English and many other languages in which it is commonplace to say ``I don't want X'', where X might be drilling noise in your office, or flies in your bedroom.
-What this actually means is that you want those things to be \textit{absent}: It does \textit{not} simply mean that you merely \textit{refrain} from wanting that noise of the flies.
-You want ``not X'', the opposite or absence of X, which is in fact the meaning of aversion.}
+I do not use the term aversion very much in this book since it is mathematically contained in the concept of desire.\footnote{One difference is, though, that since aversion suggests as the goal \textit{all} the states where the unpleasant object is not present, it actually operates with a very large set of goal states.} Whenever I use the word ``desire'', aversion is understood to be included.